CrankBoyHQ/crankboy-app/README.md

 #### USB
 - Launch the app at least once.
-- Connect your Playdate to a computer, press and hold `LEFT` + `MENU` + `LOCK` at the same time in the home screen.
+- Connect your Playdate to a computer (or another device) by USB, press and hold `LEFT` + `MENU` + `LOCK` at the same time in the home screen.
 Or go to `Settings > System > Reboot to Data Disk`.
 - Place the ROMs in the app data folder; the folder name depends on the sideload method.
     - For Web sideload: `/Data/user.*.app.crankboyhq.crankboy/games/`
     - For USB/Simulator: `/Data/app.crankboyhq.crankboy/games/`
 - ROM filenames must end with `.gb` or `.gbc`
 - Cover art can be placed manually in the `covers/` directory.
-The file name should match that of the corresponding ROM except for the file extension, which should be one of `.png`, `.jpg`, or `.bmp`.
+The file name should match that of the corresponding ROM except for the file extension, which should be one of `.png`, `.jpg`, `.bmp`, or `.pdi`.
 The resolution should be 240x240 pixels.
 CrankBoy will automatically convert the image to a Playdate-format `.pdi` image the next time it is launched.

 #### PDX